-Under the Admin section and click on Project Management tab.
+Under the Admin section and click on the Project Management tab.

-Click on Update Project icon to update the project for Grid Execution.
-Navigate to the Queued session settings and edit number of maximum parallel runs allowed and maximum parallel runs allowed on BrowserStack.
-Maximum parallel runs allowed on BrowserStack should not be greater that the maximum parallel runs allowed.
+Click on the Update Project icon of the respective project to update the project for Grid Execution.
+Navigate to the Queued session settings and edit the number of maximum parallel runs allowed and maximum parallel runs allowed on BrowserStack.
+Maximum parallel runs allowed on BrowserStack should not be greater than the maximum parallel runs allowed.

-Click on Update Project icon to update the project for Grid Execution.
-Navigate to the Queued session settings and edit number of maximum parallel runs allowed and maximum parallel runs allowed on BrowserStack as per your requirement.
-Maximum parallel runs allowed on BrowserStack should not be greater that the maximum parallel runs allowed.
+Click on the Update Project icon to update the project for Grid Execution.
+Navigate to the Queued session settings and edit the number of maximum parallel runs allowed, maximum parallel runs allowed on BrowserStack and maximum parallel runs allowed on SauceLabs as per your requirement.
+Maximum parallel runs allowed on BrowserStack should not be greater than the maximum parallel runs allowed.

-Click on Home to go back to the SaaS dashboard.
+Click on Home to go back to the Web dashboard.
 To use this feature of Grid Execution in OpKey, follow the steps mentioned below:

 - Go to Tools menu & click on Grid Execution.